BeyondTheChart/BTCQ-2025-BEHAVIORAL-INTEGRITY/README.md

 ## 1. Executive Summary

 This document presents a professional-grade quantitative and behavioral assessment of a high-frequency trading strategy characterized by a 93.2% win rate and a mean risk/reward ratio of 0.39.
 The analysis, conducted under the proprietary *Beyond the Chart Quantitative & Behavioral Framework*, aims to determine the authenticity, resilience, and sustainability of the underlying trading edge over time.

-The study integrates traditional quantitative metrics with behavioral modeling to reveal the structural stability, operational coherence, and probabilistic decay of the strategy's performance under realistic market conditions.
+The study integrates advanced quantitative metrics with behavioral modeling to reveal the structural stability, operational coherence, and probabilistic decay of the strategy's performance under realistic market conditions.

-Key findings suggest a high degree of operational optimization but raise significant doubts regarding execution authenticity and environmental realism.
+Key findings suggest a high degree of algorithmic optimization but raise significant doubts regarding execution authenticity and environmental realism.

 ---